Executive Policy #8

 Data Administration Policy

-Data are valuable institutional resources and must be carefully managed and maintained.
+Data are valuable institutional resources and must be carefully managed and maintained to ensure the availability, integrity, confidentiality, and privacy of institutional data.
 This data administration policy is intended to ensure that all institutional data are managed as institutional assets for fulfilling the University’s mission of instruction, research, outreach, and engagement.
 This policy also defines institutional roles and responsibilities that are essential to the appropriate oversight and execution of these University data policies.

 Data Administration Policy Statement

-Institutional data must be properly administered throughout its entire life-cycle by executive officers of the University (i.e., University area and college heads).
-As such, University area and college heads (e.g., vice presidents, deans, directors) fulfill the role of information owner and are accountable for the information security and privacy of institutional data under their care.
+Institutional data must be properly administered, managed, and maintained throughout its entire life-cycle.
+Information owners are accountable for the security and privacy of institutional data under their care.

 Roles and Responsibilities AND RESPONSIBILITIES